Homological properties of extensions of algebras: Introduction

-\textbf{Acknowledgements.} We would like to thank Eduardo N. Marcos for stimulating discussion and a number of important comments on an earlier version of the manuscript.
+\textbf{Acknowledgements.} We would like to thank Eduardo N. Marcos for stimulating discussion and a number of important comments about the manuscript.
 We also thank Changchang Xi who made several important remarks about relative homological dimension, and pointed out to us that the proof of Corollary \ref{corol weak acyclic finite relgldim as bimod} was not as easy as we'd thought!
-The first author was partially supported by FAPESP grant 2018/23690-6.
-The second author was partially supported by CNPq Universal Grant 402934/2021-0
+We also thank the anonymous referee, whose attentive reading has improved several parts of the article: in particular, the elegant proof of Theorem \ref{Theorem.HHhom} is due to the referee.
+The first author was partially supported by FAPESP grant 2018/23690-6 and by CNPq Universal grant 405540/2023-0.
+The second author was partially supported by CNPq Universal grants 402934/2021-0 and 401998/2023-1, CNPq Produtividade 1D grant 303667/2022-2, and FAPEMIG Universal grant APQ-00971-22.